-Since the majority of people with diabetes today live in urban areas, we are heading from city to city to ask people what they think is the biggest risk.
+The majority of people living with diabetes today live in urban areas1, so we have been to cities all over the world to ask people what they think is the biggest risk.

-We want to make sure everyone knows their risk.
-Follow us on Facebook, Twitter, Instagram and LinkedIn as we talk to people on the streets about city risk and urban diabetes.
-Use the hashtag #KnowYourRisk and tell us about the biggest risk in your city.
+We want to make sure that everyone knows their risk.
+Share the test and follow us on Facebook, Twitter, Instagram and LinkedIn as we talk to people on the streets about city risk and urban diabetes.
+With the hashtag #KnowYourRisk, you can tell us about the biggest risk in your city.

-Cities are attracting more people, but many urban habits, such as poor diet and inactivity, put you at a greater risk of developing type 2 diabetes.
-Find out more about what causes diabetes.
+Modern lifestyles, such as poor diet and inactivity, put you at a greater risk of developing type 2 diabetes.1 Know your risk factors and manage your risk.